EigenBench: A Comparative Behavioral Measure of Value Alignment: Large Population Run

-\section{Embedding Dimension Analysis}
+\subsection{Embedding Dimension Analysis}

 The choice of latent dimension $d$ reflects a tradeoff between simplicity and expressivity.
 Taking $d=1$ models all $N$ judges as interpreting $\mathcal{C}$ in the same way, differing only in the strength of their convictions; taking $d=N$ models each judge as an independent BTD distribution.
 Small $d$ values are appropriate for a more objective constitution $\mathcal{C}$; larger $d$ allows the BTD model to capture multiple dimensions of interpretation of a subjective constitution $\mathcal{C}$, when the population $\mathcal{M}$ is sufficiently heterogeneous.
 In each experiment, we try several values of $d$ and choose the one that minimizes test loss on held-out comparison data.
-In practice, this is often $d=N$, but the difference in test loss between $d=2$ and $d=N$ is small.
+In practice, this is often $d=N$.

-To measure the effect of embedding dimension $d$ in our model, we measure the training set loss and the loss on a validation hold-out set against the embedding dimension with the data collected in Figure~\ref{fig:mxn} for the $5\times 5$ models experiment.
-The results are shown in Figure~\ref{fig:dim_vs_loss}.
-We can see that the model's training and test losses plateau after around $d=20$.
-Although there is no indication of overfitting, the improvement in loss between $d=1$ and $d=30$ is surprisingly small, suggesting even when modeling $25$ different (LM, persona) pairs, most of the signal in the model dispositions can be captured in just a few ($\leq 5$) dimensions.